 FIGO Anatomic Staging of Gestational Trophoblastic Neoplasia

-In metastatic disease, the WHO prognostic scoring system for metastatic gestational trophoblastic disease can help predict prognosis, including risk of death (see Table: WHO Scoring System in Metastatic Gestational Trophoblastic Disease*).
+In metastatic disease, the World Health Organization (WHO) prognostic scoring system for metastatic gestational trophoblastic disease can help predict prognosis, including risk of death (see table WHO Scoring System in Metastatic Gestational Trophoblastic Disease).

 WHO Scoring System in Metastatic Gestational Trophoblastic Disease*